Searchbreed

 See Wisdom Panel

-Goldendoodle questions, answered
+Goldendoodle questions, answered.

-How long do Goldendoodles live?
+How long do Goldendoodles live?+

 Goldendoodles typically live 10-15 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Goldendoodles get?
+How big do Goldendoodles get?+

 Adult Goldendoodles typically weigh 50-90 lbs and stand 17-24 inches at the shoulder.
 That makes them a large breed.

-How much exercise does a Goldendoodle need?
+How much exercise does a Goldendoodle need?+

 Goldendoodles are a high-activity breed.
 Plan on 60-120 minutes of vigorous exercise per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Goldendoodles commonly have?
+What health problems do Goldendoodles commonly have?+

 Goldendoodles are most prone to: hip dysplasia, elbow dysplasia, progressive retinal atrophy, Addison's disease, bloat (GDV).
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Goldendoodles hard to groom?
+Are Goldendoodles hard to groom?+

 Goldendoodles need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-What should I feed a Goldendoodle?
+What should I feed a Goldendoodle?+

-Golden × Poodle hybrid, size varies. ~1,100-1,600 kcal/day depending on size.
+Golden × Poodle hybrid, size varies.
+Calorie needs depend on adult size, coat type, neuter status, and activity; feed to body-condition score.
 Key nutrients to look for: glucosamine, omega-3, antioxidants.

-Are Goldendoodles good for first-time owners?
+Are Goldendoodles good for first-time owners?+

 Goldendoodles are generally suitable for first-time owners with basic commitment.
 They're friendly, affectionate, smart.
 Plan for consistent training from day one.

-Ask Barkly about your Goldendoodle
+Ask Searchbreed about your Goldendoodle

 Get personalized answers about food, health, and care.